ashlr

 What it is

-ashlr is an open-source Claude Code plugin: 17 MCP tools, 25 skills, an animated status line, and an optional hosted backend.
-One-line install:
+ashlr is an open-source Codex and Claude Code efficiency layer: 40 MCP tools, Codex workflow skills, 34 Claude Code slash commands, an animated Claude Code status line, and an optional hosted backend.
+Claude Code one-line install:

-The tools replace Claude Code's native Read, Grep, and Edit with compressed alternatives. ashlr__read returns a head+tail snip instead of the full file. ashlr__grep routes through a genome-aware retrieval index when one exists, and falls back to truncated ripgrep otherwise. ashlr__edit returns a diff summary instead of echoing the full before+after.
+The tools replace native read, grep, and edit workflows with compressed alternatives. ashlr__read returns a head+tail snip instead of the full file. ashlr__grep routes through a genome-aware retrieval index when one exists, and falls back to truncated ripgrep otherwise. ashlr__edit returns a diff summary instead of echoing the full before+after.
+Codex gets plugin packaging, MCP, skills, and nudge-first hooks; Claude Code gets auto redirects, slash commands, and the status line.
 The model gets enough context to do the work.
 The bill shrinks.

 Why now

 Two things converged.
-Claude Code added a first-class plugin system with MCP support, which means tools like this can run as standard MCP servers under any compatible host — Cursor and Goose ports ship with the plugin today.
+Codex and Claude Code both expose plugin/MCP surfaces, which means tools like this can run as standard MCP servers under compatible hosts — Codex packaging, Cursor, and Goose ports ship with the plugin today.
 And AI coding costs have matured from "toy" to "line item."
-Teams running Claude Code across five engineers with heavy usage are spending real money.
+Teams running AI coding agents across five engineers with heavy usage are spending real money.
 The efficiency question is no longer academic.

 The moment it clicked